 - Wash hands before using washcloths, tissues, or toilet paper for wiping or washing.

-- Use a clean, gentle liquid soap because it tends to be much cleaner than bar soap.
+- Use a clean, gentle liquid soap because that is cleaner than bar soap.

-- Clean the bladder area first when washing to prevent contamination with bacteria from other parts of the body.
+- When washing, clean the bladder area first to prevent bacteria contamination from other body parts.

-- Don’t use these washcloths for any other purpose except to clean the area around the bladder opening.
+- Don’t use these washcloths for anything except to clean the area around the urethra.

-- Drink extra water and take some extra vitamin C. Drink cranberry juice or take cranberry pills.
+- Drink extra water and take vitamin C. Drink cranberry juice or take cranberry pills.

 - The patient can consider using an estrogen cream twice a week (or as prescribed by the clinician) if they are past menopause.